sarhatabaot/EvenMoreFish/docs/docs/features/weights.md

 This system ensures that objects with higher weights are prioritized in the selection process.

-Sure!
-Here's a polished and properly integrated version of the **Baits** section, formatted to match the tone and structure of the rest of your document:

 ---

 ## Baits and Boosted Weights